top of page

 Q: Finding a location and securing a permit is difficult.
 Can you do it for me?

 A: We know that finding a location and dealing with local municipalities can be a challenging task.
-Unfortunately, we are unable to assist in or facilitate acquiring permits for our clients as it is illegal for us to issue permits in other people's names.
+Yes we can!
+We are able to assist in or facilitate acquiring permits for our clients for a small fee plus the permit cost.
+All Permits must be in your name.
 We are happy to give you suggestions to locations we like in specific cities.
 Please note, however, that these are merely suggestions and location permitting and laws change quite frequently.
 We recommend you always do your research and go through all proper permit allocations before your event.
 There is nothing worse than having your event shut down by a Park Ranger because you didn't secure a permit!

 - Payment/Deposit Questions -